Practical guide for Indian buyers and sellers

 Keep records of all conversations, receipts, and agreements.
 If a dispute arises, documentation is your strongest asset.

-Escrow is the gold standard for safe online transactions because it removes the trust problem entirely.
-Neither party has to trust the other — they both trust the escrow service.
+Payment protection is the gold standard for safe online transactions because it removes the trust problem entirely.
+Neither party has to trust the other — they both trust the payment protection service.

 Buyer is protected

-• Money is held by Cashfree (RBI-licensed), not by the seller
+• Money is held by Zoho Payments (RBI-licensed), not by the seller

 • Funds are only released when you explicitly approve delivery